alessant/HypergraphsYelp.jl/README.md

 # HypergraphsYelp.jl
-Modeling the yelp dataset challenge with hypergraphs.
+Modeling the yelp dataset with hypergraphs.

 | **Build Status** |